 The majority of gay nightlife in Peru is centralized in Lima.
 However, Mama Africa is your best bet for a big night out.
 It attracts a mixed crowd looking to shake and shimmy to the latest Latin pop.

 Begin in Plaza de Armas and branch off through the cobblestone streets and alleyways, discovering cathedrals and Inca Temples throughout.

 Main attractions include Basilica of Our Lady of the Assumption, Iglesia de la Compania de Jesus and Qurikancha.
-If you have means to get out of the city, the Sacred Valley is a must to discover Quechua culture while the small town of Ollantaytambo is highly recommended.
+If you have the means to get out of the city, the Sacred Valley is a must to discover Quechua culture, while the small town of Ollantaytambo is highly recommended.
 Inside Ollantaytambo is Sacsayhuamán, a fantastic Incan fortress.
 You can also find the famed statue, Cristo Blanco a short walk away.

 Finally, explore the artisan and craft stalls of Sans Blas.
 You can find authentic souvenirs and interesting trinkets in the area, especially during the weekly Sunday market in Plaza de Armas.

 Both Out Adventures’ Peru: The Inca Trail & Machu Picchu as well as The Peruvian Amazon and Machu Picchu include time in Cusco.
 If you’re interested in learning about either tour, email firstname.lastname@example.org